+The STFC is required to comply with the Control of Artificial Optical Radiation at Work Regulations 2010.
+Control of Artificial Optical Radiation at Work Regulations 2010.
 The STFC safety policy for the use of lasers is defined in Safety Code 22.
 These instructions explain the safety procedures to be followed by personnel working with lasers in the Central Laser Facility.